NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 User have the following options:

-* **Case1** : user can provide pairs of input-output dataset
-* **Case2** : user can provide input data points and a simulation model
-* **Case3** : user can provide a range of input variables (bounds) and a simulation model.
-After initial space-filling phase using Latin hypercube sampling (LHS), adaptive design of experiment (DoE) is activated.
+* **Case1** : users can provide a range of input variables (bounds) and a simulation model.
+After initial space-filling phase using Latin hypercube sampling (LHS), **adaptive design of experiment (DoE)** is activated.
 Given current predictions, the next optimal simulation point is optimized such that expected gain is maximized.
-DoE technique is only activated when the simulation cost (in terms of time) is at least twice greater than a DoE optimization cost.
-Otherwise, the simulation points are selected solely by LHS.
+* **Case2** : users can provide pairs of input-output dataset
+* **Case3** : users can provide input data points and a simulation model

 Kernel and basis functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The covariance kernel of the outcome process is unknown in most practical applications.
-Therefore, the mathematical from of the kernel is first chosen by the engineer, and its parameters are calibrated based on the observation data.
+Therefore, the mathematical from of the kernel is first assumed by the engineer, and its parameters are calibrated based on the observation data.
 Followings are some of the most widely implemented stationary covariance kernels.

 * **Radial-basis function (RBF)**